dmcgits/dmcgits.github.io/mds/GPR103/week5_OLDnotes.md

 ### Engine Implementation
 You need to create a `Class` that provides a useful, fairly generic function.
 This function should make use of **at least 2 Unity API calls** and return a result.
 Having it call multiple Unity API calls instead of just one is what makes it useful.. otherwise we'd just make the api call.
 Create a **test class** that shows this off running in the engine.
-**We'll write out an example of this today using a Singleton or a static class.**

 ___